Skip to content

 File Format

-mise.lock is a TOML file that stores:
+mise.lock is a TOML file with a platform-based format that organizes asset information by platform:

 toml